Measure transport with kernel mean embeddings: Introduction

 \subsection{Structure and background}

 \textbf{Outline and contributions.} To develop our framework around \eqref{eq:abstract embedding}, we proceed as follows.
 In Section \ref{sec:rkhs} we survey relevant background on positive definite kernels, reproducing kernel Hilbert spaces, and kernel mean embeddings.
 In Section \ref{sec:construction}, we detail the construction of our proposed KME-dynamics, culminating in Algorithm \ref{alg:KME dynamics}.
-In Section \ref{sec:quadratic Kalman}, we establish the connection between KME-dynamics and the continuous-time Kalman-Bucy filter through the quadratic kernel $k_2$.
-Section \ref{sec:diffusion maps} exposes connections to related work, in particular to diffusion maps, the Poisson equation, and Tikhonov regularised regression functionals.
-We test various aspects of KME-dynamics in numerical experiments in Section \ref{sec:experiments}, including one-dimensional toy examples, a high-dimensional skew normal target, and a data assimilation task for the Lorenz-63 model system. \\
+In Section \ref{sec:quadratic Kalman}, we establish the connection between KME-dynamics and the continuous-time Kalman-Bucy filter through the quadratic kernel $k_2$ defined in \eqref{eq:quadratic_kernel}.
+In Sections \ref{sec:Score estimation} and Section \ref{sec:importance sampling scheme}, we link KME-dynamics to score estimators in generative modeling, and leverage this connection to develop an importance-weighting scheme for KME-dynamics.
+Section \ref{sec:diffusion maps} exposes connections to related work, in particular to (kernelised) diffusion maps, the Poisson equation, and Tikhonov regularised regression functionals.
+We test various aspects of KME-dynamics in numerical experiments in Section \ref{sec:experiments}, including one-dimensional toy examples, normalising constant estimation, and a data assimilation task for the Lorenz 63 and 96 model systems.

-\textbf{Concurrent and related work.} Close to finishing the writing of this paper, we became aware of the very recent preprint \cite{maurais2024sampling}, extension of the workshop paper \cite{maurais2023adaptive}, which suggests a very similar algorithm, based on a different derivation centred around optimal transport and the Fisher-Rao gradient flow; the KME-dynamics in Algorithm \ref{alg:KME dynamics} reduces to the KFR-flow proposed in \cite{maurais2024sampling}, if $C_t = I_{d \times d}$ and $v^0_t \equiv 0$. \\
+\textbf{Concurrent and related work.} Close to finishing the writing of this paper, we became aware of the very recent preprint \cite{maurais2024sampling}, extension of the workshop paper \cite{maurais2023adaptive}, which suggests a very similar algorithm, based on a different derivation centred around optimal transport and the Fisher-Rao gradient flow; the KME-dynamics in Algorithm \ref{alg:KME dynamics} reduces to the KFR-flow proposed by \cite{maurais2024sampling} for $C_t = I_{d \times d}$ and $v^0_t \equiv 0$.